lhermann/waldenses-website/_pages/datenschutz.md

 Your data will not be transmitted for any other purpose unless you have given your express permission to do so.
 Your data will not be disclosed to third parties for advertising purposes without your express consent.

 The basis for data processing is Art.
 6 (1) (b) DSGVO, which allows the processing of data to fulfill a contract or for measures preliminary to a contract.

-## 4\.
-Plugins and tools

-### Google Web Fonts

-For uniform representation of fonts, this page uses web fonts provided by Google.
-When you open a page, your browser loads the required web fonts into your browser cache to display texts and fonts correctly.

-For this purpose your browser has to establish a direct connection to Google servers.
-Google thus becomes aware that our web page was accessed via your IP address.
-The use of Google Web fonts is done in the interest of a uniform and attractive presentation of our website.
-This constitutes a justified interest pursuant to Art.
-6 (1) (f) DSGVO.

-If your browser does not support web fonts, a standard font is used by your computer.

-Further information about handling user data, can be found at [https://developers.google.com/fonts/faq](https://developers.google.com/fonts/faq) and in Google's privacy policy at [https://www.google.com/policies/privacy/](https://www.google.com/policies/privacy/).